 - Write detailed journals, reports and certificates that meet applicable regulations

 - Be aware of the importance of food safety in the food chain

 Teaching takes place in groups during a week in the 8th semester, additionally there is a half day small ruminant teaching in Sandnes in 9th semester.
 The course focuses on practical use of herd/flock health data to facilitate herd/flock visits (dairy, pig and poultry farms).
 Evaluation of the week is a written report.

 Instruction provided on the clinic includes internal medicine and surgical disorders in cattle, small ruminants and pigs.
 Each student is a total of 3 weeks at this clinic in 8th and 9th semester, in addition to one week (half day) i the 7th semester.
 Students will be given patients who they will examine and treat, and under guidance they will even perform surgeries on animals.

 The subject is teached in the ambulatory clinic, and to some extent in the medicine/surgery clinic.
 I

 Teaching includes reproductive physiology, gynecology, andrology nad reproductive endocrinology.
-Instruction is provided partly at the department's stationary clinics and partly on livestock visits.
+Instruction is provided partly at the department's production animal clinics and partly on livestock visits.
 Each student is a total of 2 weeks at this clinic (1 +1 in respectively 8th and 9th semester).
-In this clinic, the reproduction of horses, dogs and cats, in addition to cows, sheep and pigs, will be covered.
+In this clinic, the reproduction of cattle, small ruminants and swine is covered, and will be part of the examination in production animal medicine.